Value is one of the most important considerations when buying or selling a property.

 There are lots of external factors which may decrease a property’s value.

-If the economy is in a recession, most people will have less money readily available, and the bids on properties tend to go down during this period.
+If the economy is in a recession, most people will have less money readily available.
+Bids on properties tend to go down during this period, as does the average selling price of property across the country.

 Local market